- Environmental Communication & Public Involvement

 Who nests in our network?

-More than two dozen North American bird species prefer to nest in bird houses.
-At LANL, we provide nestboxes for the following native bird species are found in our nestboxes:
+More than two dozen North American bird species may nest in bird houses.
+At LANL, the following native bird species are found in our nestboxes:

-The main objective of the avian nestbox monitoring network is to determine efficient and sensitive indicators of potential historical LANL releases exposure and environmental stress on cavity-nesting birds.
+The main objective of the avian nestbox monitoring network is to measure bird populations and productivity as an indication of ecosystem health at LANL.

-The project has over 850 nest boxes placed on LANL land.
+The project has over 500 nest boxes placed on or adjacent to LANL land.